jhipster/generator-jhipster-react-native/docs/fastlane.md

 #### Fastfile

-fastlane uses a "lane" concept, which is basically a function.
+fastlane uses a "lane" concept, which is similar to a function or method.
 A lane contains logic for building and uploading your app to the app stores.
 The generated Fastfile contains two lanes, one for each platform (iOS and Android).

 #### Matchfile